Legends of America

 Never miss a good chance to shut up.

-Life is not about how fast you run, or how high you climb, but how well you bounce.
+Life is not about how fast you run or how high you climb but how well you bounce.

 Keep skunks, lawyers, and bankers at a distance.

-Life is simpler when you plough around the stump.
+Life is simpler when you plow around the stump.

 Forgive your enemies.
 It messes with their heads.